MC-DeltaT/IncrementalBackup/README.txt

         - fast
         - transparent backup format

-    At this time, there is the ability to back up files, but no ability to restore them.
-I will probably implement this feature soon.
-In the meantime, the backup structure is so simple that you can probably implement this yourself.

     Note that this application is intended for low-risk personal use.
 I have tried to make it as robust as possible, but if you use this software and lose all your data as a result, that's on you.